Selfworth

 No. This is self-help grounded in cognitive-behavioral and self-compassion research, useful for everyday self-worth, and it isn't therapy, diagnosis, or treatment.
 If you're struggling in a way that's affecting your daily life, a mental health professional is the right next step, and reaching out is a sign of sense, not weakness.

-References: Wood, Perunovic & Lee (2009), "Positive Self-Statements: Power for Some, Peril for Others"; Fennell (1999), cognitive-behavioral model of low self-esteem; Neff (2003), self-compassion research.
+References: Wood, Perunovic & Lee (2009), "Positive Self-Statements: Power for Some, Peril for Others"; Flynn, M. K., & Bordieri, M. J. (2020).
+On the failure to replicate past findings regarding positive affirmations and self-esteem.
+Journal of Articles in Support of the Null Hypothesis, 16(2), 57-68.; Fennell (1999), cognitive-behavioral model of low self-esteem; Neff (2003), self-compassion research.
 Findings describe the research behind these techniques, not outcomes for this app.